harshsantoshi-tech/url-shortner/README.md

 A production-grade URL shortener built in Go, featuring real-time click analytics via Kafka, Redis caching, MySQL persistence, and a live Grafana dashboard.

-> Built as a portfolio project to demonstrate distributed systems engineering — the same patterns used in high-scale production systems.
+> Built to demonstrate distributed systems engineering — the same patterns used in high-scale production systems.

 ---